ma7moudShaaban/Penetration-Testing/Web/Attacking Common Applications/README.md

 > ![NOTE]
 > If we were dealing with a Linux host, we would need to edit the rev.py Python script before creating the tarball and uploading the custom malicious app.
 The rest of the process would be the same, and we would get a reverse shell connection on our Netcat listener and be off to the races.

+> ![!TIP]
+> - If the compromised Splunk host is a deployment server, it will likely be possible to achieve RCE on any hosts with Universal Forwarders installed on them.
+To push a reverse shell out to other hosts, the application must be placed in the `$SPLUNK_HOME/etc/deployment-apps` directory on the compromised host.
+> - In a Windows-heavy environment, we will need to create an application using a PowerShell reverse shell since the Universal forwarders do not install with Python like the Splunk server.